CAMZYOS- mavacamten capsule, gelatin coated

 Strong CYP2C19 and CYP3A4 Inducers: Concomitant use of mavacamten (a single 15 mg dose) with a strong CYP2C19 and CYP3A4 inducer (rifampin 600 mg daily dose) is predicted to decrease mavacamten AUC0-inf and Cmax by 87% and 22%, respectively, in CYP2C19 NMs, and by 69% and 4%, respectively, in CYP2C19 PMs.

-CYP2C8 Substrates: Concomitant use of mavacamten once daily in HCM patients is predicted to decrease AUC and Cmax of repaglinide, a CYP2C8 and CYP3A substrate, by 12 to 39%, depending on the dose of mavacamten and CYP2C19 phenotype.
+CYP2C8 Substrates: Concomitant use of mavacamten once daily in HCM patients is predicted to decrease AUC and Cmax of repaglinide, a CYP2C8 and CYP3A substrate, by up to 27% and 19%, respectively, depending on the dose of mavacamten and CYP2C19 phenotype.

-CYP2C9 Substrates: Concomitant use of mavacamten once daily in HCM patients is predicted to decrease AUC and Cmax of tolbutamide, a CYP2C9 substrate, by 33 to 65%, depending on the dose of mavacamten and CYP2C19 phenotype.
+CYP2C9 Substrates: Concomitant use of mavacamten once daily in HCM patients is predicted to decrease AUC and Cmax of tolbutamide, a CYP2C9 substrate, by up to 54% and 23%, respectively, depending on the dose of mavacamten and CYP2C19 phenotype.

-CYP2C19 Substrates: Concomitant use of mavacamten once daily in HCM patients is predicted to decrease AUC and Cmax of omeprazole, a CYP2C19 substrate, by 48 to 67%, depending on the dose of mavacamten and CYP2C19 phenotype.
+CYP2C19 Substrates: Concomitant use of mavacamten once daily in HCM patients is predicted to decrease AUC and Cmax of omeprazole, a CYP2C19 substrate, by up to 48% and 17%, respectively, depending on the dose of mavacamten and CYP2C19 phenotype.

 In Vitro Studies